Azaya89/python_tutorial_2/git_tutorial.md

 8. `git status`

 Check the current status of the git repository.
 You should do this after every change or command to be sure.

+9. `git remote add origin [link to GH repo]`

+Add your GH repo as the origin of your local repo

+10. `git push (origin main)`

+Push your local commits to GH.
+You need internet connection for it to work

+11. `git branch -M main` (optional)

+Rename your branch name to 'main' if not already named 'main'